williamouyang/okta.github.io/docs/endpoints/users.md

 ~~~

 #### Create User with Password & Recovery Question
+{:.api .operation}

+Creates a new user with a [password](#password-object) and [recovery question & answer](#recovery-question-object).
+The new user will immediately be able to login after activation with the assigned password.
+This flow is common when developing a custom user registration experience.

+> Do not generate or send a one-time activation token when activating users with an assigned password.
+Users should login with their assigned password.

 ##### Request
+{:.api .request}

 ~~~ ruby
 curl -v -H "Authorization: SSWS yourtoken" \